sahilsehwag/twitter-mbti-personality-classifier/README.md

 our trained models*.

 ### Note
 For some reason github cannot render complete jupyter notebook last commit.
-If you are only seeing first 2 sections, I would recommend cloning the repo and viewing locally.
+If you are only seeing first 2 sections, I would recommend using
+[nbviewer.jupyter.org](http://nbviewer.jupyter.org/), To view jupyter notebook click [here](http://nbviewer.jupyter.org/github/sahilsehwag/twitter-mbti-personality-classifier/blob/master/main.ipynb) or you can clone the repo and view locally.

 ### About MBTI
 The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axis: